Edexcel Awards in mathematics About Edexcel Awards in mathematics

 Edexcel Awards in mathematics are small, stand-alone qualifications that help students to understand key concepts and develop core skills in maths before progressing to GCSE, A level or further study.

-They’re a suite of stand-alone qualifications in mathematics that support the GCSE, International GCSE, Edexcel Certificate, BTEC and A level qualifications offered in schools and colleges.
+They support the GCSE, International GCSE, Edexcel Certificate, BTEC and A level qualifications offered in schools and colleges.

 - fit in to the existing programme of delivery for mathematics in schools and colleges